ahundt/ahundt.github.io/index.md

 **[SharpDARTS: Faster and More Accurate Differentiable Architecture Search](https://arxiv.org/abs/1903.09900)** - arXiv 2019

-Sets state of the art on CIFAR-10 and matches state of the art on ImageNet at mobile scale.
-Proposes Differentiable Hyperparameter Search and Cosine Power Annealing.
+This work set state of the art on CIFAR-10 and matched state of the art on ImageNet at mobile scale, proposing Differentiable Hyperparameter Search and Cosine Power Annealing.

 **[The CoSTAR Block Stacking Dataset: Learning with Workspace Constraints](https://arxiv.org/abs/1810.11714)** - IROS 2019

-Dynamic robotics dataset with HyperTree Neural Architecture Search for refining neural network models.
+A dynamic robotics dataset with HyperTree Neural Architecture Search for refining neural network models.
 [Dataset Website](https://sites.google.com/site/costardataset)

 #### 2018